AromaKitsune/Windows-XAML-Styles/README.md

 ### List of UI tweaks:
 * Moved the Time & Date HUD to the top-left corner of the screen
 * Media Controls:
+  * Translucent background
   * Large album art image
+* Widgets:
   * Translucent background
+  * Aligned to the bottom-left of screen instead of bottom-center
+  * Custom title text - Replace the Weather location name with anything you want.
+  No more leaking your current location! :D
+    * ℹ️ Read the "further configuration" section after first applying styles.
 * Removed the UI elements for Fun Facts, Tips, and "Like the image that you see?"
   * ℹ️ Those can be turned off via System Settings → Personalisation → Lock screen, but it affects only the non-Spotlight pics.
     These custom styles can force remove them from Spotlight pics too.